nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 1. Repeat the same verification checks above for your second AKS2 cluster.

-You also see the same HTTP Zones and Upstreams in your Nginx Ingress Dashboard for Cluster AKS2, at http://dashboard.example.com:9002/dashboard.html
+You should also see the same HTTP Zones and Upstreams in your Nginx Ingress Dashboard for Cluster AKS2, at http://dashboard.example.com:9002/dashboard.html.

 *With one difference - there THREE coffee and THREE tea pods.
 This is intentional so there is difference between your two clusters.*

+Bookmark and open a new tab / window for this second Dashboard, you should have two Dashboards to watch!

 <br/>

 ## Testing Nginx Cafe in AKS Cluster 1

-Now that you have the Nginx Ingress Dashboards to watch, you will now send traffic to Nginx for Azure, which will load balance to the the Nginx Ingress Controller's `cafe-vs` Virtual Server, and it will load balance to the coffee and test pods.
+Now that you have both of the Nginx Ingress Dashboards to watch, you will now send traffic to Nginx for Azure, which will load balance to the the Nginx Ingress Controller's `cafe-vs` Virtual Server, and it will load balance to the coffee and test pods.

->*So Yes!
+>*Say WHAT?
+That's Right!
 You are doing 2 levels of Nginx Load Balancing - using Nginx for Azure `outside` the cluster, and using Nginx Ingress `inside` the cluster!*

 1. Inspect, then modify the `# comments for proxy_pass` in the `location /` block in the `/etc/nginx/conf.d/cafe.example.com.conf` file, making these changes as shown.